emoacht/ManagedNativeWifi/README.md

 .NET 8.0|.NET Standard 2.0 (including .NET Framework 4.6.1)
 -|-

 On Windows 11 (24H2) or newer, some methods require user's permission to access location information.
 Without the permission, UnauthorizedAccessException will be thrown.
-The permission can be set in Privacy & security > Location settings.
+This permission can be set in Privacy & security > Location settings.

 ## Download